 First of all, a traceability view is made for a certain role within the organization.
 Policy managers will want to see the impact of their security policy on the different data domains — ideally before they enforce the policy.
 Analysts will want to have a high level overview of where the data comes from, what rules were applied and where it’s being used.
 An auditor might want to trace a data issue to the impacted systems and business processes.

 Traceability views can also be used to study the impact of introducing a new data asset or governance asset, such as a policy, on the rest of the business.

 Any traceability view will have most of its components coming in from the data management stack.
 Systems, profiling rules, tables, and columns of information will be taken in from their relevant systems or from a technical metadata layer.
 Where the true power of traceability (and data governance in general) lies, is in the information that business users can add on top of it.

 As an example, envision a program manager in charge of a set of Customer 360 projects who wants to govern data assets from an agile, project point-of-view.
 By building a view that shows projects and their relations to data domains, this user can see the data elements (technical) that are related to his or her projects (business).

 Summing it up

 Good technical lineage is a necessity for any enterprise data management program.
 It does not, however, fulfill the needs of business users to trace and link their data assets through their non-technical world.
-The right solution will cherry pick technical assets and allow different lines of business to add and link business terms, processes, policies, and any other data concept modelled by the organization.
+The right solution will curate high quality and trustworthy technical assets and allow different lines of business to add and link business terms, processes, policies, and any other data concept modelled by the organization.